davidmreed/nonskating.club/content/guides/jam-timer.md

   * Whistle the jam dead and go into an Official Time Out.
   * Call for the medics to attend the skater.
+  * Signal "Jam Stopped for Injury".
+See [JRDA Cues, Codes, and Signals](https://www.juniorrollerderby.org/cues-codes-signals), page 12.
+The Scoreboard Operator, Scorekeepers, and Penalty Box Timers all need to know this information.
+While this cue is only standardized by JRDA, it is widely used in WFTDA play.

 #### Conduct in JRDA Games